cmdaltctr/fade-up.js/README.md

 2.  **Add the Target Class**

-    Add the class `fade-up-element` (or your chosen class if customized in the script) to any HTML elements you want to animate:
+    Add the class `fade-up-element` (or your chosen class if customised in the script) to any HTML elements you want to animate:

     ```html
     <div class="fade-up-element">